noiseprotocol/noise_spec/noise.md

 incorporate a pre-shared symmetric key, or to be usable as a fallback protocol.

-A pattern modifier is named with a lowercase alphanumeric ASCII string which is appended to the base pattern as described below:
+A pattern modifier is named with a lowercase alphanumeric ASCII string which must begin with an alphabetic character (not a numeral).
+The pattern modifier is appended to the base pattern as described below:

 The first modifier added onto a base pattern is simply appended.
 Thus